c9pr3/dacato/README.md

 ##About

 DACATO aims to be a asynchronous, cachable data access framework/library for small to middle projects which have to interact with a **relational** database.
 While most frameworks are bloated and force the user to do things in a *specific* way, DACATO offers full flexibility.
-You *may* do things as provided or overwrite everything to have it *your* way.
+You *may* do things as provided or overwrite everything to have it *your* way.<br/>
+DACATO does not have **any** dependencies except for JDK8+ and does not need reflection in any way.

 It has been tested with [MySQL](https://github.com/Adar/dacato/tree/master/src/test/java/co/ecso/dacato/mysql), [HSQL](https://github.com/Adar/dacato/tree/master/src/test/java/co/ecso/dacato/hsql), [PostgreSQL](https://github.com/Adar/dacato/tree/master/src/test/java/co/ecso/dacato/postgresql), [SQLite](https://github.com/Adar/dacato/tree/master/src/test/java/co/ecso/dacato/sqlite/) and currently working on [Cassandra](https://github.com/Adar/dacato/tree/master/src/test/java/co/ecso/dacato/cassandra).<br/>
 If you use it successfully with a different database, **please let me know!**